tktschool/AndroidPdfViewerV2/README.md

 `compile 'com.github.barteksc:android-pdf-viewer:2.8.2'`

-Library is available in jcenter repository, probably it'll be in Maven Central soon.
+Library is available in Maven Central repository.

 ## Include PDFView in your layout